NKuusik/quizspring/README.md

 1. Run the spring application so that tables would be created in liquibase
 2. Run `python3 db_initialization/copy_data.py` from the root of the project to transform data in .csv files to database tables.
+   - Note that due to differences in pathname conventions, this script does not work in a Windows environment.

 ## Useful database scripts